Warning: Spoiler Alert. This is a critical essay, not a review, so plot points are revealed for the purpose of

 |"I think she looks like a bag of bones."|

 Zee and best friend Gordon (John Standing) size up the competition

 What ensues I can only speculate was intended to be a three-pronged war of wills in which everyone’s desires are ultimately revealed to be selfish in nature and motivated by rescue, dependency, or escape.
 What is actually served up is a one-woman battle and full-on frontal assault waged by Zee against Robert and Stella (both hopelessly outmatched) as she resorts to every trick in the book—and a few no one had yet dared think of—to keep her man and assure that things remain as they are.

-Screenwriter O’Brien, having fairly exhausted the whole "modern marriage under stress" topic in 1969’s dramatically more satisfying Three Into Two Won’t Go (where Rod Steiger’s uncooked pastry dough countenance strains credibility as the fought-over commodity in a romantic triangle featuring real-life wife Claire Bloom & Judy Geeson).
-A similar tone of sophisticated cynicism and candor in X, Y & Zee, a note or two of which is occasionally hit.
-But for the most part, Taylor & Co. seem content to merely capitalize on and exploit every ounce of self-referential humor and drama possible.
+Screenwriter O’Brien, may have exhausted the whole "modern marriage under stress" topic in 1969’s more dramatically satisfying Three Into Two Won’t Go (in which Rod Steiger’s uncooked pastry dough countenance strains credibility as the fought-over commodity in a romantic triangle featuring real-life wife Claire Bloom & Judy Geeson).
+A similar tone of sophisticated cynicism and candor is strived for in X, Y & Zee, but only the occasional spark note is ever actually hit.
+No problem, for Taylor & Co. seem content to coast on personality and fireworks, capitalizing on and exploiting every ounce of the script's self-referential humor and second-hand Albee melodrama.

 Taylor makes knowing, self-aware jokes about her weight-